 Best Wool Midlayer Long-Sleeve Shirt: Smartwool Classic Thermal Merino Base Layer Crew ($115)

 The Smartwool Classic Thermal Merino Base Layer Crew, formerly called the Merino 250 Base Layer, is a 100% merino wool long-sleeve shirt designed to keep you toasty warm in cold conditions.
-Available in a crew neck and quarter-zip, this thermal merino base layer is designed for a slim fit for next-to-body warmth and ease of movement.
+Available in a crew neck and quarter-zip, Smartwool designed this thermal merino base layer for a slim fit for next-to-body warmth and ease of movement.
 The flatlock seams and shoulder panels reduce pressure points under a pack and prevent chafing.

 This layer is not for people who run hot — it is significantly warmer than the Smartwool Classic All-Season Merino Base Layer we reviewed above.
 For those who need the added warmth, this versatile piece can be worn as an outer layer on its own or under a jacket or shell in wet or snowy weather.
 This base layer is also great as a travel or camping shirt in chilly weather as it is nice and soft and resists odor, though we recommend sizing up for more casual wear.